HanaSoph/departures-board/README.md

 - Could add an edit button next to each flight, which would reveal the Edit Status form in a modal
 - Frontend form validation to display errors

-#### Testing

-- Test to check if the error message displays

 #### Other

 - In the data, departure time was sometimes different to the status times - could add a check in for this to display something to let users know their flight is earlier or later then the scheduled departure time
-- make components more reusable, e.g. button, form & table by passing in button wording or form title etc.
+- make components more reusable, e.g. button, form & table - by passing in button wording or form title etc.

 ### Assumptions I've made